testillano/h2agent/README.md

 - *boolean*: there is no source for boolean type, but you could create a non-empty string or non-zeroed number to represent *true* on a boolean target (only response body nodes could include a boolean).

 - *json object*: request body node (whole document is indeed the root node) when being an object itself (note that it may be also a number or string).
-This data type can only be transfered into targets which support json objects like response body node.
+This data type can only be transfered into targets which support json objects like response body json node.